pabitra-kumar/thread-sync/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to Healthcare.AI, follow these steps:
+To contribute to Thread-Sync, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.